Instant Pot Mashed Potatoes Recipe

 Truly, the fastest mashed potatoes made from scratch are Instant Pot Mashed Potatoes.
 Nothing cooks them faster with fewer dishes, and still makes them totally delicious.

-Making mashed potatoes in an Instant Pot is one of the simplest ways to make them.
-It’s fast, easy and you can adjust them any way you like to suit your tastes.
+Making mashed potatoes in an Instant Pot is one of the simplest methods.
+It’s fast and easy, and you can adjust them to suit your tastes.

 Instant Pot Mashed Potato Ingredients